 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
+The Company did not have any cash equivalents as of March 31, 2021 and December 31, 2020.

 Investments Held in Trust Account